Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Driving Test in Canada: A Full Guide

-The cost of taking public transit varies depending on the method and distance.
-Learn more about the Public Transportation System in Toronto.
+Public transit costs vary based on the mode of travel and distance.
+Learn more about Public Transit in Toronto.

-Pearson International Airport (YYZ) is one of the busiest in the world.
-It is in Mississauga along Highway 401.
+Pearson International Airport (YYZ) located in Mississauga along Highway 401 is one of the busiest in the world.
 Toronto is also home to Billy Bishop Toronto City Airport (YTZ).
 All airports are accessible using public transit.

 Community Support for Newcomers